shanesoh/stackx-securing-microservices/slides.md

 --

-Ongoing effort to move various Excel and CSV files into a headless CMS, which provides
+Ongoing effort to move various Excel and CSV files into a headless Content Management System (CMS), which provides

 1. a UI for managing content in an underlying database
 2. a set of APIs for services to interact programmatically with the database